drts01/notes/stackedit/edu/Python - Viv.md

 ### Commenting
 > comments often are used as a deodorant....
 When you feel the need to write a comment, first try to refactor the code so that any
-comment becomes superfluous.
--- Martin Fowler, Refactoring
+comment becomes superfluous. <br/>-- Martin Fowler, Refactoring

->The proper use of comments is to compensate for our failure to express ourself in code.
---Robert Martin, Clean Code
+> The proper use of comments is to compensate for our failure to express ourself in code. <br/>--Robert Martin, Clean Code

 * [Are comments a code smell?
 Yes!
 No?
 It Depends.](https://pragtob.wordpress.com/2017/11/14/are-comments-a-code-smell-yes-no-it-depends/)
 * [Code Tells You How, Comments Tell You Why](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)